esperlu/metar/README.md

 ##Installation

-You will have to compile the sources using golang tools.
+You will have to compile the sources using the golang tools.

 ##Usage